 Measuring Belonging

-In particular, we want to measure belonging.
-Although we believe there is much that humans can simply intuit about joy attributes, such as belonging, we have found there is power in using the tools of analytics to gain insights that might not otherwise readily reveal themselves.
+One of the Ten Dimensions of Joy at Work is Belonging.
+It is one of the more obvious dimensions, who doesn’t want to belong; however, measuring belonging is not as obvious.
+Although we believe there is much that humans can simply intuit about joy attributes, such as belonging, we have found there is power in using analytics to gain insights that might not otherwise readily reveal themselves.
 Here’s what we mean by belonging.

 “My unique capabilities and contributions have value here.
 I know that because I can see for myself how my capabilities and contributions have value in delivering the organization’s purpose and others communicate my value back to me as well.”

 A typical means of knowing how employees evaluate their levels of belonging is a survey.
-This is certainly useful, providing a direct, qualitative measure of their sense of belonging.
-We also suggest using a simple tool -- network analysis -- to perform basic quantitative analysis to understand why the results of a survey might be what they are.
+This provides a direct measure but is subjective.
+We also suggest using a simple tool -- network analysis -- to perform basic quantitative analysis to get an objective viewpoint.
+The subjective view is still valuable, but paired with the object analysis, even more can be learned.

 “If we are connected to everyone else by six degrees and we can influence them up to three degrees, then one way to think about ourselves is that each of us can reach about halfway to everyone else on the planet.”